dret/webconcepts/concepts/link-relation/first.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/first"
 title:         "Link Relation: first"
+concept-name:  Link Relation
+concept-value: first
 description: "A URI that refers to the furthest preceding document in a series of documents."
 ---